gantoreno/gfiles/README.md

 ### Terminal emulator

-For my terminal emulator, I use [iTerm2](https://iterm2.com/), the macOS terminal replacement, along with my own colorscheme, [iTerm2 Gabriel](https://github.com/gantoreno/gfiles/blob/development/.schemes/Gabriel.itermcolors).
+For my terminal emulator, I use [iTerm2](https://iterm2.com/), the macOS terminal replacement, along with my own colorscheme, [iTerm2 Gabriel](https://github.com/gantoreno/gfiles/blob/main/.schemes/Gabriel.itermcolors).

-I also use [Zsh](https://www.zsh.org/) as my main interactive shell, loading my own prompt theme, [Zsh Gabriel](https://github.com/gantoreno/gfiles/blob/development/.config/zsh/themes/gabriel.zsh-theme), along with plugins such as:
+I also use [Zsh](https://www.zsh.org/) as my main interactive shell, loading my own prompt theme, [Zsh Gabriel](https://github.com/gantoreno/gfiles/blob/main/.config/zsh/themes/gabriel.zsh-theme), along with plugins such as:

 - [`zsh-z`](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently".
 - [`zsh-autosuggestions`](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for Zsh.
 - [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) - Fish shell like syntax highlighting for Zsh.

+Regarding fonts, I use Google's new monospaced font, Google Sans Mono (which, yes, is proprietary, but don't let anyone know, ok?).
+You can find a _slightly_ modified version inside the [`.fonts`](https://github.com/gantoreno/gfiles/blob/main/.fonts) directory, as well as a fallback font if you want to have my little "g" logo as the prompt symbol.

 ### Editor